-In this role you're responsible for the day-to-day running of a residential care setting.
-You can work in elderly or nursing homes, children's homes, hospice care or supported housing.
-You'll recruit staff, manage budgets and ensure quality care is provided.
+Responsible for the running of a residential care setting such as elderly or nursing homes, children's homes, hospice care or supported housing, you'll recruit staff, manage budgets and ensure quality care is provided.

-While a degree isn't necessary many care managers have management qualifications or go on to further study in their area of specialism, for example dementia or autism studies.
+While a degree isn't necessary, many care managers have management qualifications or go on to further study in their specialism.
 A nursing, social work or health and social care degree can increase your chances of entry.

 Find out more about working as a care manager.

-Social care jobs enable you to work with a variety of people of all ages, including children.
-As a child psychotherapist you'll offer treatment to children and young people suffering from depression, aggression, anxiety, phobias, eating disorders, self-harming and psychosomatic disorders.
-You'll treat children individually or in groups and work to support other professionals such as teachers, social workers and youth workers.
+Social care jobs enable you to work with people of all ages.
+As a child psychotherapist you'll treat children and young people with depression, aggression, anxiety, phobias, eating disorders, self-harming and psychosomatic disorders.

-You'll need an honours degree to get onto one of the accredited training routes provided by the Association of Child Psychotherapists (ACP) or the UK Council for Psychotherapy (UKCP) and extensive experience of working with babies, children, young people or families.
+You'll need an Bachelors degree to get onto one of the accredited training routes provided by the Association of Child Psychotherapists (ACP) or the UK Council for Psychotherapy (UKCP), as well as experience of working with babies, children, young people or families.

 Discover what you could earn as a child psychotherapist.